ampuEus/42School/cursus/lvl1/Born2beroot/README.md

 > NOTE: Be careful because if you try to delete more than one rule at the same time using the id you have to order them from highest to lowest, since if you start deleting the ones with the lowest value, the ones with the highest value will take those values.

-### IMPLEMENTATION OF A [SSH](annex/8_What_is_SSH.md) SERVER IN Born2beroot
+### 2.4.
+IMPLEMENTATION OF A SSH SERVER IN Born2beroot
-#### INSTALL
+#### 2.4.1.
+INSTALL
 Another requirement of the practice is the ability to connect to your server remotely and do it through port 4242.
-To do this they tell you to use the SSH protocol, to be able to use it easily there are different programs, but the most used in Linux is **OpenSSH**, which can be implemented in two ways as a client (used to connect to another computer) and/or server (used for other computers to connect).
+To do this they tell you to use the [SSH](annex/8_What_is_SSH.md) protocol, to be able to use it easily there are different programs, but the most used in Linux is **OpenSSH**, which can be implemented in two ways as a client (used to connect to another computer) and/or server (used for other computers to connect).
 You are interested in implementing a server with OpenSSH.
 ```bash
 sudo apt install openssh-server
 ```